On polynomial invariant rings in modular invariant theory: A composition series of

 \begin{proof} For $1 \leq l \leq \beta_G$, define $G_l$ to be the group generated by $\{g \in \calP \mid \beta_g \leq l\}$.
 By Lemma~\ref{lemma:conjOfTrans} $G_l$ is normal in $G_{l+1}$ and $G_{l+1}/G_l$ is an abelian group generated by the residue classes of $\{g \in \calP \mid \beta_g =l+1\}$.
 Refine this filtration, if necessary. \end{proof}

+We give the explicit description of such a filtration for Nakajima groups in Example~\ref{example:NakajimaFiltration}.
 Various authors (see, e.g.,~\cite[Section~1]{BraunPolynomialringofInvariants2022}) have used inertia subgroups of prime ideals generated by linear subspaces of $V^*$ (the space of homogeneous linear forms in $S$) to study homological properties of $S^G$.
 In Example~\ref{example:notInertia}, we show that our filtration is not necessarily given by such inertia subgroups.
 Moreover, the reason for looking at the above composition series is the hope that we could prove Conjecture~\ref{conjecture:SWB} by induction on the order of the group.
 When $G$ is a $p$-group and $\charact \Bbbk =p$, if the invariant ring is a direct summand, then $G$ is generated by transvections~\cite[Theorem~2(ii)]{BroerDirectSummandProperty2005}.
 Therefore we would like the subgroups in the composition series to be generated by transvections.
-Example~\ref{example:notInertia} shows that inertia subgroups need not generated by transvections, in general.
-Moreover, When $G$ is a $p$-group and $\charact \Bbbk =p$, there exist $U$ of small dimensions (since $V^G \neq 0$) such that $G_U = G$, so checking whether $S^{G_U}$ is a polynomial ring for all $U$ is not, logically, easier than checking whether $S^G$ is a polynomial ring.
+Example~\ref{example:notInertia} shows that inertia subgroups need not be generated by transvections, in general.

 We end this section with some observations.
 A partial converse to the next proposition will be proved in Section~\ref{section:dimn} (see Proposition~\ref{proposition:RpolyThenApoly}).

 \begin{proposition} $0 = G_0 \subsetneq G_1 \subsetneq \cdots \subsetneq G_k = G$ be the filtration of Proposition \ref{proposition:ourcompositionseries}.
 Assume that $S^{G_l}$ is a direct summand of $S$ for each $l$.
 Then $S^{G_l}$ is a polynomial ring for each $l$. \end{proposition}